 Membership of the Bend Chapter NSDAR is equally diverse.
 We live as far away as Silver Lake to the south, Madras to the north, Sisters to the west, and Prineville to the east, though the majority of our members live in the Bend area.
 We are all ages and come from all walks of life.

 We come together to promote the objectives of the National Society Daughters of the American Revolution, which are historic preservation, education, and patriotism.
 We enjoy good friendships, common interests, and sharing our wisdom.

-Bend Chapter, NSDAR, was established on March 25, 1942, at a dinner meeting in the Pine Tavern.
-In May 1942, the chapter was officially named Bend Chapter.
-Formed from the Deschutes Chapter of Redmond, Oregon, which was organized in 1919, Lorraine Gard Ericksen, organizing regent, was elected Bend Chapter's first regent.
+Bend Chapter NSDAR, was established on March 25, 1942, at a dinner meeting in the Pine Tavern.
+The organizing members considered calling themselves the Pilot Butte Chapter; but in May 1942, the chapter was officially named Bend Chapter.
+Formed from the Deschutes Chapter of Redmond, which was organized in 1919, Lorraine Gard Eriksen, organizing regent, was elected Bend Chapter's first regent.

 As our country was at war, our chapter provided support to the ongoing WWII effort by giving blood and money.
 In 1945-46, the women of Bend Chapter gave 2,042 hours of service to the American Red Cross.
 These women donated clothing to Russian relief, and each member entertained service men in her home during the year.
 We still work to support our troops overseas and help those veterans who have become incapacitated with our donations to veterans' hospitals.